meequrox/random_video_opener/README.md

 cmake --build --preset=release
 ```

-The compiled files will be located in the `build/bin` Directory.
+The compiled files will be located in the `build/release/bin` directory.

 ## Usage